About this book

 The Bad Chair

-This funny and sweet story about friendship will encourage young readers to empathize with those feeling left out.
-Kids will love Dasha’s simple yet sophisticated illustrations.
+This sweet, funny story about friendship will encourage young readers to empathize with those feeling left out.
+Kids will delight in Dasha’s simple yet sophisticated illustrations.

 About the Author